24-Hour Urine Collection

 Conditions that can cause kidney disease include:

-- High blood pressure.
-Abnormally high blood pressure can lead to permanent kidney damage.
+pressure.
+Abnormally high blood pressure can lead to lasting (permanent)

 - Frequent urinary tract infections.